Rollin Putzier

-Rollin William Putzier (December 10, 1965 – April 25, 2018) was an American football player.
-He played defensive tackle in the National Football League (NFL), and was selected by the Green Bay Packers in the fourth round of the 1988 NFL Draft.
+Rollin William Putzier (December 10, 1965 – April 25, 2018) was an American professional football player.
+He played defensive tackle in the National Football League (NFL), and was selected by the Green Bay Packers in the fourth round of the 1988 NFL draft.
 He was also a member of the Pittsburgh Steelers and San Francisco 49ers, winning Super Bowl XXIV with the 49ers, and played in the World League of American Football (WLAF) with the Montreal Machine and London Monarchs.

-Early career
+Early life

 Born and raised in northern Idaho, he graduated from Post Falls High School in 1984 and played college football for Oregon.
 After his senior season, Putzier was named co-team MVP with Anthony Newman.
 He participated in the Senior Bowl and NFL Scouting Combine at the conclusion of his college career.

 Professional career

 Green Bay Packers

-Putzier was drafted by the Green Bay Packers in the fourth round (88th overall) of the 1988 NFL Draft, and signed a three-year contract with the team.
+Putzier was drafted by the Green Bay Packers in the fourth round (88th overall) of the 1988 NFL draft, and signed a three-year contract with the team.
 He was cut at the end of training camp and heard the news from a friend before the team informed him.